The 7-Step Antidote to Cure the Silent Wealth-Killer Known as Analysis Paralysis

 - Drink zero alcohol and eat zero added sugar without sacrificing my social life.
 This is the hardest one, and I am certainly not comfortable here yet.
 It is difficult going out to a bar or an event and denying all drinks—though I have kept my promise, and it has gotten easier.

-- Finally, announcing all of my areas of discomfort to the public is not comforting!
+- Finally, announce all of my areas of discomfort to the public.
+Nope, it is still not comforting!

 Are you suffering from analysis paralysis?
 What will YOU do to get out of your comfort zone this week?